Qumulo/docs/azure-guide/configuring-virtual-networking-qumulo-scalable-file-service.md

 ## Configuring Virtual Networking
-This section explains how to configure virtual networking for the {{site.azure.qumuloOnAzureLong}}.
+This section explains how to configure virtual networking for {{site.azure.qumuloOnAzureShort}}.

 {% include important.html content="To enforce network policies for traffic to and from the service, you can apply network security groups and route tables to a [delegated subnet](https://learn.microsoft.com/en-us/azure/virtual-network/subnet-delegation-overview)." %}